Jared Scism – Executive Director

-Jared Scism works as the Assistant Director of the International House and Programs at the University of Central Oklahoma where he also received his Master’s degree in Adult Education with an emphasis in bilingual education.
+Jared Scism works as the Assistant Director of the International House, Intercultural Programs and Education Abroad at the University of Central Oklahoma where he also received his Master’s degree in Adult Education with an emphasis in bilingual education.
 As the Director of Global Learning and Centre for Global Competency, Jared is responsible for helping international students, American students, and community members understand different cultures by executing a number of events each month and helping American students study abroad.
 Jared also works as an Adjunct Instructor in UCO’s department of Sociology, Gerontology and Substance Abuse studies where he teaches an intercultural competency course and takes students on a faculty led tour every year to Japan.

 Additionally, Jared serves as the president and co-founder of the recently resurrected Japan America Society of Oklahoma and a board member of the Edmond Sister-Cities organization.
 He previously served as the president of the World Experiences Foundation – an organization that brings leaders of different countries and diverse experiences to public school classrooms in order to impart non-biased multicultural and multilingual education and the past Executive Director of the Oklahoma Governor’s International Team.
 Since his resignation as the Executive Director of the OKGIT, Jared still works with the organization to help put on the annual International Student Recognition Day at the State Capitol.

 Jared was ironically not encouraged to be globally minded as he was growing up; the only international experience he had was traveling to Europe with his best friend during their junior year of high school.
 When he entered college, Jared’s first roommate was Chinese.
 Although Jared was uncomfortable at first, he quickly began to develop a relationship with his roommate and other Chinese and Rwandan students on campus.
 Soon he became very interested in international students and the culture they had to share.
 Throughout his time in college, Jared was able to travel to Tanzania, Africa to do mission work, as well as study abroad for two semesters in Japan.
 He founded a new chapter of the People to People International organization on his campus, where he served as President.